 The calculation: from emotion to euros

-To calculate the margin impact, you compare the situation before and after adding emotional descriptions.
-You look at three factors:
+To calculate margin impact, you'll compare before and after adding emotional descriptions.
+Look at three key factors:

 - Price increase: How much more can you charge?

-- Volume effect: Do you sell more or less?
+- Volume effect: Do you sell more or fewer portions?

-- Food cost percentage: How does your margin change?
+- Food cost percentage: How does your margin shift?

 Pasta carbonara example: